lieuwex/whapp-irc/README.md

 - IRCv3 `server-time` support;
 - no configuration needed;
 - probably some stuff I forgot.

+## configuration
+### irc client
+To use whapp-irc optimally you should set the following client capabilities:
+- `server-time` (this will show the time when the message was sent in whatsapp in your IRC client, instead of when the bridge received it);
+- `whapp-irc/replay` (this will replay all the messages the bridge missed, for
+	example: when the bridge is turned off.
+The bridges stores the timestamp of the last message for every chat on disk and will send all newer messages to the client).

+### environment variables
+All configuration is done using environment variables.
+Quick and simple.
+- `HOST`: the IP/domain used to generate the URLs to media files;
+- `FILE_SERVER_PORT`: the port used for the file httpserver, if not 80 it will be appended to the URLs;
+- `IRC_SERVER_PORT`: the port to listen on for IRC connections.

 ## docker
 It's recommend to use the docker image.